 Here is how this works and why it is so enticing to bloggers.

 You focus on quality content and getting traffic to your blog.
 As an Adsense affiliate, you will place a piece of code between the headline tags.

-You can do this on your affiliate website or you can build a separate website just to focus on google Adsense so that in the beginning of your niche website it would not affect your bounce rate by people clicking on the AdSense ads and not staying long on your website which can hurt your rankings.
+You can do this on your affiliate website or you can build a separate website just to focus on google Adsense so that at the beginning of your niche website it would not affect your bounce rate by people clicking on the AdSense ads and not staying long on your website which can hurt your rankings.

 3. Adsense Auto Ads

 Google sells the ads for you.
 They now have a new version of Auto Ads.

 Google will match the advertisers to the content on your blog so your readers are seeing only relevant ads.